alhexmbs/alhexmbs/README.md

    - Use the web interface to create, read, update, and delete records.

 ## Contributing
-We welcome contributions to improve this project!
+I welcome contributions to improve this project!
 Please follow these steps:
 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature`.
 3. Commit your changes: `git commit -m 'Add some feature'`.